lukefdavies/PyOctoAgile/README.md

 ## Features

 - **Fetch Agile Tariff Prices**: Retrieves half-hourly electricity prices for the day and identifies periods that fall below a specified percentile.
 - **Thermostat Control**: Automatically sets the temperature for multiple thermostats based on the retrieved pricing data, targeting high temperatures during cheaper periods.
+Requires integration with Home Assistant, which acts as the hub for communicating with connected thermostats.
-- **Automated Scheduling**: Uses ```schedule``` to automate daily tasks such as fetching new price data and re-scheduling thermostat settings.
+- **Automated Scheduling**: Uses {code}schedule{code} to automate daily tasks such as fetching new price data and re-scheduling thermostat settings, ensuring optimal heating schedules based on real-time price data.
+- **Home Assistant Dependency**: Fully integrates with Home Assistant to control various compatible smart thermostats.
+This integration is essential for the functionality of PyOctoAgile and requires that users have an active Home Assistant setup.

+## Requirements

+- **Home Assistant**: You must have a Home Assistant instance running with network access to the same environment where PyOctoAgile is deployed.
+- **Connected Thermostats**: At least one compatible smart thermostat must be connected and configured within your Home Assistant setup.
+- **Octopus Energy Account**: An active account with Octopus Energy and subscription to the Agile tariff to access the dynamic pricing data.

 ## Planned Improvements